kndshein/obsidian-pt-url-helper/README.md

 # Pivotal Tracker URL Helper

-When pasting pivotal tracker story links, a formatted hyperlink will be created w/ the story number as the text.
+An Obsidian plugin that aids w/ pasting [Pivotal Tracker](https://www.pivotaltracker.com) (PT) stories.
+When pasting PT story links, a formatted hyperlink will be created w/ the story number as the text.

 Pasting `https://www.pivotaltracker.com/story/show/123456789` will become `[#123456789](https://www.pivotaltracker.com/story/show/123456789)`, which would render as `#123456789`.